Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 The key is to ensure consistencies between the data and information to allow efficient cross-referencing, retrieval and usage.

+There should be one ASDF file per event or chunk of continuous data.

-In this section we will conver a series of data types some are to be included as part of the ASDF file some provided as additional files:
+In this section we will cover a series of data types some are to be included as part of the ASDF file some provided as additional files:

 - **ASDF Core**
   - [REQUIRED] **Waveforms**